-Avg: 2 from 2 votes
+Avg: 1.8 from 4 votes

-|Type:||Trad, Mixed, Alpine, 600 ft, 3 pitches, Grade II|
+|Type:||Trad, Mixed, Snow, Alpine, 600 ft (182 m), 3 pitches, Grade II|

 |FA:||2 lines: Erik Werner and Chad Volk (variation written here) 5/14/11.
 Greg Sievers & Brian Verhulst (similar line in area, 2 months earlier)|

-|Shared By:||Erik Werner on Jun 5, 2011|
+|Shared By:||Erik W on Jun 5, 2011|

-|Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac|
+|Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

-P2: Take the in-cut dihedral directly above the rock island belay, and work your way straight up to an overhanging block/corner, which you'll climb and exit on the left (watch for loose toaster oven).
-Continue straight up, passing numerous bouldery steps, toward the tip of a snow finger that perfectly exits on the upper snow slope, find a tree to belay from (might require some simul-climbing to find a good one.
-70m?, 5.5, M3-M4, depending on line.
+P2.
+Take the incut dihedral directly above the rock island belay, and work your way straight up to an overhanging block/corner, which you'll climb and exit on the left (watch for loose toaster oven).
+Continue straight up, passing numerous bouldery steps, toward the tip of a snow finger that perfectly exits on the upper snow slope, find a tree to belay from (might require some simul-climbing to find a good one), 70m?, 5.5 M3-M4, depending on line.